Best Sony Camera Accessories

 Most Sony cameras come with a dedicated battery charger, but the Sony a7 III does not.
 If you get annoyed with the rather fiddly micro-USB cable, I highly recommend the Newmowa Dual USB Charger (pictured above) for Sony Alpha mirrorless cameras.

-At less than 15 bucks (latest price here), it’s the most affordable and efficient way to charge two batteries at the same time for cameras like the Sony a7 III.
+At less than 15 bucks, it’s the most affordable and efficient way to charge two batteries at the same time for cameras like the Sony a7 III.
 Two LED lights tell you when each battery is charged to full capacity, and the whole thing weighs next to nothing, so is easy to pack for travel.

 If you need a battery charger with circuit protection, the more expensive RAVPower NP-FW50 is your best bet.

-Since the Sony battery chargers operate via USB, you can plug them into a portable power pack for a completely portable set up.
+One great benefit to the fact that Sony’s batteries charge via USB is that you can plug your camera in to a power pack for a completely portable set up.

-As for the batteries themselves, while there are numerous third party options available, I always recommend buying Sony branded batteries like these, to maximise both the longevity of your battery charge and the life of your camera.
+As for the batteries themselves, while there are numerous third party options available, I always recommend buying Sony branded batteries, to maximise both the longevity of your battery charge and the life of your camera.

 If you’re into time-lapse photography and need a way to ‘hot-swap’ external battery packs mid-shot, you’ll need the Tether Tools Case Relay Camera Power System – if you already have a couple of portable battery packs or want to use wall power, you can save a little money by buying the Case Relay System separately.